BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 Frequently Asked Questions

-• Yes — clients are also welcome to contact us directly through our main website.
-This referral pathway is designed specifically for healthcare professionals seeking a streamlined process for their patients.
+• Yes — individuals may also contact us directly through our main website.
+This referral pathway is intended primarily for healthcare professionals to facilitate coordinated care and streamlined intake.

-• We are not able to accept referrals for clients who are not medically stable.
-We recommend working with the patient's physician to establish medical stability and monitoring, or referring to a higher level of care.
+• We are unable to accept outpatient referrals for patients who are not medically stable.
+In these cases, we recommend coordination with the patient’s physician and/or referral to appropriate urgent or higher-level medical care services.
+Once medical stability is established, we welcome re-referral.